fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-09-18】[httptoolkit / frida\-interception\-and\-unpinning](https://github.com/httptoolkit/frida-interception-and-unpinning) - Frida scripts to directly MitM all HTTPS traffic from a target mobile application
 * 【2025-09-16】[bloodorca / hollow](https://github.com/bloodorca/hollow) - Online Hollow Knight save file editor
 * 【2025-09-15】[home\-sweet\-gnome / dash\-to\-panel](https://github.com/home-sweet-gnome/dash-to-panel) - An icon taskbar for the Gnome Shell  This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+  A separate dock is no longer needed for easy access to running and favorited applications
 * 【2025-09-15】[mindcraft-bots / mindcraft](https://github.com/mindcraft-bots/mindcraft) - Minecraft AI with LLMs+Mineflayer